-Any developer, with any level of experience, has the potential to be dangerous.
-This is the junior developer having trouble grokking the ripple effect of his or her changes.
-It could just as easily be the senior engineer rampaging through the codebase with rewrites.
+Any developer, with any level of experience, can have bad habits.
+This is the junior developer neglecting the ripple effect of his changes.
+It could just as easily be the senior engineer rampaging through the codebase with her rewrites.

 You don’t test things.